 The second major issue is eligibility.
 You have to be eligible for a survey to be able to do it, and the criteria vary depending on the survey.
 Often you have to do a mini-survey just to find out whether you are eligible for a given survey, which can be time-consuming.

-If you don't quality, that's time wasted.
+If you don’t qualify, that’s time wasted.
 This approach further cuts down just how much you can earn doing surveys.
 Doubling the frustration is the fact that the best paying surveys are often highly specific, so few people qualify.

 Watching Videos (This isn’t as fun as it sounds)

 Some survey sites (like SwagBucks) let you watch videos for money.
 Sometimes the videos are interesting, often they aren’t.
 The amount you earn per video is also ridiculously low, so you would have to watch hundreds if not thousands to get anywhere.
-On top of that, it's not like there's just a thousand videos you can stream on your computer while you click away on a different tab or watch Friends on your iPad.
+On top of that, it’s not like there are just a thousand videos you can stream on your computer while you click away on a different tab or watch Friends on your iPad.